Advanced search

 Male children and men

-All male patients and/or their carers should be made aware of the risk of infertility in men (see section 4.2, 4.6 and 4.8) and of the data available showing testicular toxicity in animals exposed to valproate and the uncertain clinical relevance (see section 5.3).
+All male patients and/or their carers should be made aware of the potential risk to children born to men treated with valproate in the 3 months before conception (see also section 4.6), of the risk of infertility in men (see section 4.2, 4.6 and 4.8) and of the data available showing testicular toxicity in animals exposed to valproate and the uncertain clinical relevance (see section 5.3).

-For males aged under 55 years, the specialist should discuss and complete the risk acknowledgement form with the patient and/or carer at initiation to ensure all male children and men aged under 55 years are aware of the risk of infertility in males and testicular toxicity data in animals.
+For males aged under 55 years, at initiation of treatment, the specialist should discuss and complete the risk acknowledgement form with the patient and/or carer at initiation to ensure all male children and men aged under 55 years are aware of the potential risk to offspring and of the risk of infertility in males and testicular toxicity data in animals.

 Diabetic patients